xinyindeed/xinyindeed.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a Postdoctoral Fellow (NIH U01: Communication Messaging about the Continuum of Risk for Tobacco Products) at the [Health Communication & Equity Lab](https://www.asc.upenn.edu/research/centers/health-communication-and-equity-lab) at [Annenberg School for Communication](https://www.asc.upenn.edu/people/graduate-student/xinyi-wang/) at the University of Pennsylvania.<br>
+I'm a Postdoctoral Fellow (NIH U01: Communication Messaging about the Continuum of Risk for Tobacco Products) at the [Health Communication & Equity Lab](https://www.asc.upenn.edu/research/centers/health-communication-and-equity-lab) at [Annenberg School for Communication](https://www.asc.upenn.edu/people/graduate-student/xinyi-wang/) at the University of Pennsylvania.<br><br>
-My research focuses on curiosity in the context of media and communication, internal processes (e.g., within-person fluctuations of emotions and cognitions) and external influences (e.g., social influence, social relationships) in health behavior, and the dynamic interplay between them.<br>
+My research focuses on curiosity in the context of media and communication, internal processes (e.g., within-person fluctuations of emotions and cognitions) and external influences (e.g., social influence, social relationships) in health behavior, and the dynamic interplay between them.<br><br>
-I leverage intensive-longitudinal, neuroscientific, and computational methodologies to understand these questions.<br>
+I leverage intensive-longitudinal, neuroscientific, and computational methodologies to understand these questions.<br><br>

 <br>
 <br>